Kripu77/Pricescrapper/README.md

 # MCD PRICE SCRAPPER

 A brief description of what this project does and who it's for
 - This project is a initial release of price scrapper of Mcdonalds Australia via its Native Andorid Application.
-The scope of this project is to aid Marketing and Finance team to understand the pattern of the competitors while setting up their menu pricing.